yokosogithub/GeoGit/doc/sphinx/source/exercise.rst

 	$geogit add
 	$geogit commit -m "Added new feature"

-We have commited the change to the ``master`` branch, since we had not created any new branch.
+We have committed the change to the ``master`` branch, since we had not created any new branch.
 So now our ``master`` branch is different from the master branch of the original repository.
 To synchronize both of them and add the work we have done to the original repository, we can use the ``push`` command.

 ::